 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Hawaiian Electric Industries reported carbon emissions of approximately 4,418,695,000 kg CO2e from Scope 1 sources, which include direct emissions from owned or controlled sources.
-Additionally, Scope 3 emissions were reported at about 2,229,711,000 kg CO2e, encompassing indirect emissions from the value chain.
-The company has committed to achieving net-zero emissions by 2050, aligning with the Science Based Targets initiative (SBTi) guidelines.
-This long-term commitment covers all scopes of emissions, indicating a comprehensive approach to reducing their carbon footprint.
-Hawaiian Electric is actively working towards these targets, having established a commitment to reduce emissions starting from 2023.
-Hawaiian Electric's emissions intensity for owned generation was reported at approximately 825 kg CO2e per MWh in 2023, reflecting their ongoing efforts to improve efficiency and reduce emissions in their electricity generation processes.
-The company continues to focus on sustainability and resilience in its operations, contributing to broader climate action goals within the electric utilities sector.
+In 2023, Hawaiian Electric Industries reported carbon emissions of approximately 4,418,695,000 kg CO2e from Scope 1 sources, which include direct emissions from stationary combustion, mobile combustion, and fugitive emissions.
+Additionally, Scope 3 emissions were reported at about 2,229,711,000 kg CO2e.
+The company has committed to achieving net-zero emissions across all scopes by 2050, aligning with the Science Based Targets initiative (SBTi).
+This long-term commitment reflects Hawaiian Electric's dedication to reducing its carbon footprint and addressing climate change.
+The company is actively working towards these targets, having initiated its net-zero commitment in 2023.
+Hawaiian Electric's emissions intensity for owned generation was reported at approximately 825 kg CO2e per MWh in 2023, indicating a focus on improving efficiency and reducing emissions in its electricity generation processes.
+The company continues to engage in various initiatives aimed at enhancing sustainability and resilience in its operations.

 Access structured emissions data, company-specific emission factors, and source documents